Evesham Town Hall: History

 The first municipal building in Evesham was a medieval guildhall in Bridge Street close to the bridge across the River Avon.
 After the old guildhall fell into a state of disrepair, civic leaders briefly used the black and white timber-framed Round House (also known as the Booth Hall) in Bridge Street for their meetings until the town hall became available.
 Following the Dissolution of the Monasteries in the 1540s, the remains of Evesham Abbey, and much of the town to the north of the abbey, was acquired by the then Master of the Ordnance in the North, Sir Philip Hoby, in 1546.
 After Sir Philip Hoby's death in 1558, the abbey site passed to his nephew, Sir Edward Hoby, who decided to commission the town hall as a gift to the town.

 The new building was designed in the neoclassical style, was built from rubble masonry recovered the ruins of the abbey and was completed in 1586.
-It was designed with arcading on the ground floor to allow markets to be held and with an assembly room on the first floor: a village lock-up for holding petty criminals and facilities for grain threshing were installed in the arcaded area at an early stage.
-A council chamber was installed on the first floor at the expense of two local members of parliament, John Rudge and Sir John Rushout, in 1728.
-After a programme of repair works was completed in 1834, the town was advanced to the status of municipal borough with the town hall as its headquarters in 1835.
+It was designed with arcading on the ground floor to allow markets to be held and with an assembly room on the first floor, which at one time was used for the Quarter Sessions and Assizes, as well as for council meetings and public gatherings.
+The building was extended, with the addition of a council chamber on the first floor, in 1728, at the expense of two local members of parliament: John Rudge and Sir John Rushout.

+A village lock-up for holding petty criminals and facilities for grain threshing were installed in the arcaded area at an early stage; it was later used as a butter and poultry market.
+The central part of the arcade, underneath the Council Chamber, served as the borough gaol until 1835, after which it housed a police station.
+Another part of the arcade was used to house the borough's fire engines in he early 19th century, but they were later removed in order to provide accommodation for the gaoler.

+In 1834 the building was renovated and a new wing was added.
+The following year the town was advanced to the status of municipal borough with the town hall as its headquarters.